sondreluc/react-under-the-hood/chapters/chapter_3.md

 Without a unique identifier for each element in a list the number of operations necessary to modify this list increases exponentially.
 In fact, the fastest algorithm for inserting, substituting, or removing a single element ([Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance)) can at best perform this operation in O(n^2).
 Even with Levenshtein, this does now help us find when a node moved.

-is one area where React's data binding abstraction
+Sibling elements are one area where React's data binding abstraction leaks.

+In these cases where the identity and state of each child must be maintained across render passes, you can uniquely identify each child by assigning it a key:

+When React reconciles the keyed children, it will ensure that any child with key will be reordered (instead of clobbered) or destroyed (instead of reused).

 This is one of the places where the data binding abstraction via the Virtual DOM leaks.
 But this leak is consistent and predictable.
 Also, React gives you nice hints if you fail to fix this.